 Different types of excavation projects require distinct methods and deliver varying productivity rates due to unique site conditions and operational challenges.

-Project-Specific Insights:
+Project-Specific Observations

 3. Soil Type Impact on Productivity Rates